Lung Cancer Clinical Trial

 Has a known history of Human Immunodeficiency Virus (HIV).
 HIV positive patients will be excluded due to a theoretical concern that the degree of immune suppression associated with the treatment may result in progression of HIV infection.
 (Note: No HIV testing is required)

-Has a known history of Hepatitis B (defined as Hepatitis B surface antigen [HBsAg] reactive) or known active Hepatitis C virus (defined as HCV RNA [qualitative] is detected) infection. or active HBV or HCV infection.
+Has a known history of Hepatitis B (defined as Hepatitis B surface antigen [HBsAg] reactive) or known active Hepatitis C virus (defined as HCV ribonucleic acid (RNA [qualitative] is detected) infection. or active hepatitis B virus (HBV) or HCV infection.
 (Note: No testing for Hepatitis B and Hepatitis C is required.)

 Has an active infection requiring systemic therapy.

-Participants with contra-indication and/or history of severe hypersensitivity reactions to any components related to LMB-100 or pembrolizumab (or any other immune checkpoint inhibitor such as PD1, PDL-1 and CTLA4).
+Participants with contra-indication and/or history of severe hypersensitivity reactions to any components related to LMB-100 or pembrolizumab (or any other immune checkpoint inhibitor such as Programmed death ligand 1 (PD-1), programmed death-ligand 1 (PD-L1) and cluster of differentiation 152 (CTLA-4).

 Active or uncontrolled infections.